 Grace is our tone.

 God has shown extraordinary grace to us!
 As people who have been shown such grace, we display grace to others.
 This means we seek the good of others and the good of our city (Jeremiah 29:7).
-We seek accountability together.
-We value people and desire to love them through word and work.
+We pursue accountability together.
+Grace means valuing people and desire to love them through word and work.

 The Church is our center.